 I can very much relate to that.
 What about you?

-I love cream cheese and with these fudge haystacks they give the fudgy consistency and...
+I love cream cheese, and these fudge haystacks give the fudgy consistency and...

 Yeah, I can go on all day about how divine these are, but rather try them yourself.